What are Charging Stations electric cars and how do they work?

 Direct current (DC) charging is the solution for those who need speed.
 These stations, also called "rapid" or "ultra-rapid" (HPC - High-Power Charging), have a very powerful converter inside them.

-Energy is converted from AC to DC directly in the column and sent without intermediaries to the vehicle's battery.
+Energy is converted from AC to DC directly in the column and sent without intermediaries to the vehicle battery.
 This process makes it possible to achieve very high power outputs (from 50 kW to over 350 kW) and drastically reduce dwell times.

 These are the stations typically found along highways and at major traffic hubs.